glFusion/astore/README.md

 ### Max Featured/Block Description Lengeh
 Enter the maximum number of characters to be shown in the product descriptions in the featured or regular product blocks.
+The Featured Item description can be fairly long as its space will expand on the page to accomodate it.
-Changes to these values mqy require changes to the CSS or templates to maintain the desired layout.
+Increasing the Block description length may require changes to the CSS or templates to maintain the desired layout.

 ### Sort Order
 Select the sorting method for the item list.
 Options are: